 Following a late afternoon swim under Waimea Falls, we made our penultimate stop on the drive around Oahu at Matsumoto Shave Ice.
 A Hawaiian-born couple of Japanese ancestry opened Matsumoto, which has been serving shave ice since 1951.

-I'd read President Obama was a fan, often enjoying it while vacationing with his family there.
+I'd read that President Obama was a fan, often enjoying it while vacationing there with his family.
 Of course, we had to wait in line.
 We'd joined a few minutes before they cut it off, and the wait was about 15 minutes.

 Ordering is straightforward.